FernandoSchett/dfs_qlearning/README.md

 - **Graph Representation:** Visual representations of colored graphs, showcasing the distribution of fox species in different territories.
 - **Coloring Algorithms:** Python DFS (Depth-First Search) and Q-Learning implementations are used to color the graphs.
--**Hyperparameter Analysis:** Analysis of hyperparameters, providing graphical images by iteratively varying hyperparameters.
+- **Hyperparameter Analysis:** Analysis of hyperparameters, providing graphical images by iteratively varying hyperparameters.
--**Algorithm Complexities:** Analys includes time and space complexities for each implemented algorithm, aiding in understanding their efficiency.
+- **Algorithm Complexities:** Analys includes time and space complexities for each implemented algorithm, aiding in understanding their efficiency.

 ## Results 📈: